Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 24 November 2025 11.40.24 UTC
+- WIB: Senin, 24 November 2025 12.31.58 UTC
-- WITA: Senin, 24 November 2025 12.40.24 UTC
+- WITA: Senin, 24 November 2025 13.31.58 UTC
-- WIT: Senin, 24 November 2025 13.40.24 UTC
+- WIT: Senin, 24 November 2025 14.31.58 UTC

 Kutipan Inspiratif:
-"Love is not only made for lovers.
-It is also made 4 true friends.
-A true friend can love more than a lover."
+"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."

-Kategori: friendship
+Kategori: technology